greggman/virtual-webgl/README.md

   apps already do this so it should't be a problem but not finishing those is not technically against the spec.

+* You can't mix WebGL1 and WebGL2

+  WebGL1 and WebGL2 have a few incompatibilities meaning that emulating WebGL1 on top of WebGL2 is more work.
+It might not be that much work.
+  I have not bothered to think about it.
+Off the top of my head you'd have to emulate all the various WebGL1 only extensions like OES_vertex_array_object, WEBGL_draw_buffers, different floating point texture support, differences in how depth-stencil renderbuffers work, and maybe a few other things.

 * There are no checks for errors.

   WebGL (and OpenGL) use a asynchronous command buffer error system